Peterson's walkoff double sends Lady Vikings into PIAA semifinals

 The Lady Vikings are back in action Monday at a site and time to be determined.
 They’ll face Montgomery, which handed Faith Christian Academy a 13-1, 6-inning loss in its quarterfinal.

-This is the farthest Glendale has advanced in the PIAA playoffs in program history.
+This matches the farthest Glendale has advanced in the PIAA playoffs in program history.
+The Lady Vikings also reached the PIAA semis in 1992.

 “It’s incredible,” Vereshack said.
 “I’m so happy for these girls.
 These girls are never out.
 They’re never out of it.”